Curved Page Divider

 Stability and Security

 The key emotional factor of foster children is stability.
-Some of the children even have emotional difficulties, whether from abuse, neglect, or the loss of their family.
+Some of the children even have emotional difficulties, whether from abuse, neglect, or the loss of their families.
 Stability, achieved when children live with the same caregivers over a certain period, promotes their sense of belonging and makes them trust their caregivers.
 Foster parents work hard to give children a stable and predictable environment.

 Emotional Support and Counseling

 More importantly, foster children often require emotional support to deal with the adversity they have been subjected to.
 Support from counseling and therapy may help them comprehend and handle their emotions.
 In Virginia, foster care has made it possible for the system to be open to mental health services, which include individual therapy, family therapy, and support groups.
-Foster parents could encourage or enable the delivery of these services so that a child's emotional healing can progress.
+Foster parents could encourage or enable the delivery of these services so that a child's healing can progress.

 Building Self-Esteem